Shepherd's Grove

-On October 18, 2010, the board of Crystal Cathedral Ministries filed for bankruptcy in Santa Ana, California.
-In February 2012, as part of the bankruptcy proceeding, the congregation sold the Crystal Cathedral building to the Roman Catholic Diocese of Orange.
-Under the terms of the sale, Crystal Cathedral Ministries leased the building from the diocese until July 2013.
-The congregation was housed on the former site of St. Callistus Catholic church and school in Garden Grove until March 2018.

-The Presbytery of Los Ranchos approved a proposed lease agreement between Shepherd's Grove and Irvine Presbyterian Church (IPC) on February 24, 2018.
-The first services at IPC were held on March 25, 2018.
-Shepherd's Grove intends to merge with IPC into the Presbyterian Church (USA).

 Origins

 A congregation of the Reformed Church in America, the Garden Grove Community Church was founded in 1955 by Robert H. Schuller and his wife Arvella.
 The first church services were held in space rented from the Orange Drive-In Theatre.

 In 1961, the congregation moved to a new sanctuary designed by architect Richard Neutra.
 In 1968, The Tower of Hope was completed, providing office and classroom space.
 Continued growth led to the need for a new facility.
 Schuller envisioned a unique facility with walls made of glass and commissioned noted architect Philip Johnson to put his dream into reality.
 Construction on the Crystal Cathedral began in 1977 and was completed in 1980, built at a cost of $18 million.
 Upon moving from the old Neutra sanctuary to the new Johnson sanctuary, the congregation changed its name to the Crystal Cathedral.